harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 An accumulation strategy of daily oral ingestion of low bioavailable l-carnitine with oral ingestion of two high glycemic index drinks such as SyntheDEXTRIN™ (Maltodextrin Pure Carbohydrate) will lead to a threshold amount of muscle carnitine concentration within 100 days.

-These strategies should enable reversing the switch – Turning up the rate of fat oxidation &amp; turning down the rate of carbohydrate oxidation.
+These strategies should enable reversing the switch – Turning up the rate of fat oxidation & turning down the rate of carbohydrate oxidation.

 ## THE SCIENCE BEHIND: ‘SYNTHEROL – SITE ENHANCING OIL’
 Syntherol™ is a caprylic acid based proprietary formulated sterile site enhancement oil.
 It is manufactured by a major pharmaceutical company in accordance with the highest level of manufacturing practices.
 No other seller of site enhancement oil can guarantee that the product they sell is sanitary, hygienic, bottled and sealed under pharmaceutical conditions that assure the health and wellbeing of the end user..